timezonerain/Regional-Sample-Size-Planning/README.md

 ![](image/layout1.PNG)

-- **The "Normal endpoints" tab**: Consists with a side pannel on the left and results section on the right.
+- **The "Normal Endpoints" tab**: Consists with a side pannel on the left and results section on the right.

 ![](image/layout2.PNG)

-- **"Time-to-event endpoints" and "Negative Binomial Endpoints"**:Similar to layout in Normal endpoints
+- **Layout of "Time-to-Event Endpoints" and "Negative Binomial Endpoints" are similar**

 <br/>